fracassetti-stf/DSSSDTest/README.md

+## Note: Folder Content and Credits still in progress
+- `EnergyResolution/README.md` must be completed.
+- Crdits still need to be updated.
+In particular, if further credits are needed please contact me.

 # DSSSD Test @KU Leuven
 Analysed Data of the **D**ouble-**S**ided **S**ilicon **S**trip **D**etector @Ku Leuven, Belgium.
 Tesk performed in 17 May - 10 June 2021 with Febex acquisition system.